Brønnøy District Court

 Brønnøy District Court (Brønnøy tingrett) was a district court in Nordland county, Norway.
 The court was based in the town of Brønnøysund.
 The court existed from 1919 until 2021.
-It served the municipalities of Bindal, Brønnøy, Sømna, Vega, and Vevelstad.
+It served Bindal Municipality, Brønnøy Municipality, Sømna Municipality, Vega Municipality, and Vevelstad Municipality.
 Cases from this court could be appealed to Hålogaland Court of Appeal.
 The court was led by the chief judge (Sorenskriver) Rolf Selfors, who also lead the neighboring Alstahaug District Court and Rana District Court at the time of the court's dissolution.
 This court employed a chief judge, one other judge, and four prosecutors.

 The court was a court of first instance.
 Its judicial duties were mainly to settle criminal cases and to resolve civil litigation as well as bankruptcy.
 The administration and registration tasks of the court included death registration, issuing certain certificates, performing duties of a notary public, and officiating civil wedding ceremonies.
 Cases from this court were heard by a combination of professional judges and lay judges.